 This course clarifies ethical questions in business and critically analyzes ethical theories and principles.
 Students seek to discover solutions to specific ethical dilemmas commonly encountered in the business world.
-This course satisfies the values and culture general education require-
+This course satisfies the values and culture general education requirement.
+(Fall, spring)